code-with-amitk/Code-examples/System-Design/Concepts/Devops/README.md

 - But dont you think these are OPPOSITE.
 So, what happens?
 Dev team continually creates new features/changes/bug fixes and throws them over the wall to operations.
 The operations team perfects its best defense to prevent change.

 # Solution = Devops
+Instead of releasing big sets of features, companies are releasing small features to customers through a series of release trains.
+Devops are practices to achieve this.
 - **Devops** is Close these gaps by aligning approaches, tools between dev & operations.
 - **Success of Devops** is in culture of trust b/w different depts, culture of sharing ideas, issues, processes, tools, and goals.
   - Development: Programmers do not code alone; rather, everyone helps them to understand what to code